 17:50 MAN » 12:50 BJV

 19:40 BJV » 10:50 MAN

 18:55 MAN » 16:05 BJV

 17:05 MAN » 23:20 BJV

 Bodrum is a popular holiday resort in southern Turkey on the Aegean coast.
 It has a reputation as a clubbers' paradise and resembles an open-air disco during the peak season, when you may find it difficult to pick up cheap flights to Bodrum.
-However the ancient harbour itself is in stark contrast to this reputation and here you can find the remains of the Mausoleum of Halicarnassus which is one of the seven ancient wonders of the world.
+However the ancient harbour contradicts its party reputation, and here you can find the remains of the Mausoleum of Halicarnassus which is one of the seven ancient wonders of the world.

-There a lots of airlines that offer flights to Bodrum Airport (Milas-Bodrum Airport) so you?ll always be able to find one nearby, and the competition means that there are often great flight deals available outside peak travelling times.
+There a lots of airlines that offer flights to Bodrum Airport, and the competition means that there are often great flight deals available outside peak travelling times.
 Flying time from the UK is about four hours so you can leave in the morning and be sunbathing by the afternoon.